StonedFragger/FraggersMultiHack/README.md

 # Windows:
 - Create a folder and put all the files in it
-- Open CMD and navigate to that folder
+- Open CMD in that folder
 - start.py

 # Linux: